avipartho/Photoplay/README.md

 ## Citation:

-If you use this code for your research/ project, please cite
+If you use this code for your research or project, please cite

     @INPROCEEDINGS{8288990,
         author={A. Mitra and T. Mostafiz and R. U. Rashid},